1

 Fenceline air toxics monitoring

 Several facilities in Colorado are required to continuously monitor for hydrogen cyanide (HCN), hydrogen sulfide (H2S), and benzene at the perimeter, or fenceline, of the facility.
-These air pollution sources must also make these data available to the public, as outlined in Colorado’s Air Toxics Act (HB21-1189).
+These air pollution sources must also make these data available to the public, as outlined in House Bill 21-1189: Colorado’s Regulate Air Toxics Act.

 Aerial view of the Suncor Refinery